cravetzm/wur-osu-apples23/README.md

 * Reading from the probe
 * Reading from the digital calipers
-* Logging initial IMU locations
 * Automatic stopping for large force changes (pick events)
+* Logging the pose of the end-effector/  configuration of te robot

 ## Usage